-"Like I say.
-Have to talk to her mother."
-"Of course."
-"She's the key.
-My wife's the key."
-Deek smiled outright for the first time that evening.
-"Women always the key God bless 'em."
-Reverend Misner sighed.
-"God's love is in this house.
-I see it he said every time I come here.
-Every time."
-He looked toward the ceiling while Jefferson Fleetwood stared at him with stricken eyes.
-"We treasure His strength but we mustn't ignore His love.
-That's what makes us strong.
-Gentlemen.
-Brothers.
-Let us pray."
-They bowed thier heads and listened to Misner's beautifully put words and the tippy tap steps of women who were nowhere in sight.
-Sunday 28th August, 1994 A man and a woman fucking forever.
-When the light changed every four hours they do something new.
+Such nagging thoughts he believed would keep him awake most of the night, but in the morning he woke as if from the sweetest sleep of his life.
+Anna's food, he supposed.
+Still, he wondered what was K.D. been looking for on the road out of town?
+A man and a woman fucking forever.
+When the light changes every four hours they do something new.
 At the desert's edge they fuck to the sky tide of Arizona.
 Nothing can stop them.
 Nothing wants to.
-Moonlight arches his back; sunlight warms her skin.
-There is no way to miss or mistake them if you know where they are.
-Right outside Tucson on I - 3 in a town called Wish.
-Pass through it, take the first right.
+Moonlight arches his back; sunlight warms her tongue.
+There is no way to miss or mistake them if you know where they are: right outside Tucson on I - 3 in a town called Wish.
+Pass through it; take the first left.
 Where the road ends and the serious desert begins, keep going.
-It is necessary to go on foot because tk.
-One hour, tops, some loving to be at you see the towers tooming into the sky.
-Sometimes tenderly.
-Other times wielently.
+The tarantulas are poisonous but it is necessary to go on foot because no tires can manage the terrain.
+One hour, tops, you'll see loving to beat the sky.
+Sometimes tender.
+Other times rough.
 But they never stop.
 Not for dust storms or heat hovering at 108°.
-And if you are patient that Country'sand catch them in one of Arizona's rare rainfalls you will see the color of their bodies deepen.
-But they keep on in the soft sweet Arizona rain--a black couple near Wish, Arizona. ^A Mikey told Gigi how they looked and how to find them outside his hometown.
-They Aould have been, could have been a tourist attraction, he said, except they embarrassed local people.
+And if you are patient and catch them in one of the desert's random rainfalls you will see the color of their bodies deepen.
+But they keep on fucking in the soft sweet rain--the black couple of Wish, Arizona.

+Over and over Mikey told Gigi how they looked and how to find them outside his hometown.
+They would have been, could have been a tourist attraction, he said, except they embarrassed local people.
 A committee of concerned Methodists, organized to blow them up or disguise them with cement, got started, but collapsed after a few preliminary investigations.
-The members said their objections were not anti-sex at all, but anti-perversion since it was believed by some, who had looked very carefully, that the couple was two women making love in the dirt.
-Others, after equally careful examination (close up and with binoculars) said No, they were two make--bold as Gommorah.
+The committee members said their objections were not anti-sex at all, but anti-perversion since it was believed by some, who had looked very carefully, that the couple was two women making love in the dirt.
+Others, after an equally careful examination (close up and with binoculars) said No, they were two males-bold as Gommorah.
 Mikey, however, had touched the body parts and knew for a fact one was a woman, the other a man.
-"So what?"
-He said.
-"They weren't doing it not on a highway after all.
-You had to go way out of the way to find ""."
+"So what?" he said.
+"They weren't doing it on a highway after all.
+You had to go way out of the way to find them."
 Mikey said the Methodists wanted to get rid of them but they wanted them to be there too.
 That even a bunch of repressed rednecks, too scared to have wet dreams, knew they needed the couple.
-Even if they never went near them, he said, they needed to know they were out there, all the time.
+Even if they never went near them, he said, they needed to know they were out there.
 At sunrise, he said, they turned copper and you knew they'd been at it all night.
 At noon they were silvery gray.
 Then afternoon blue, then evening black.
 Moving, moving, all the time moving.
 Gigi loved to hear him say that part: "Moving, moving, all the time moving."
-When they got split up, he got ninety days.
-Si was relased from the emergency room with an ace bandage on her wrist.
-They if anything went whong.
-So she just had already agreed on where to meet.
-She sent him a message through the C.A. lawyer that she would meet im there after he got out.
-The message was "Wish April 15."
+When they got split up, Mikey got ninety days.
+Gigi was released from the emergency room with an ace bandage on her wrist.
+Everything happened so fast they had no time to plan where to meet.
+The court appointed lawyer came back saying no bail, no probation.
+His client had to do the whole three months.
+After calculating the sentence, minus the three weeks spent in jail, she sent him a message through the C.A. lawyer The message was "Wish April 15."
 "What?" asked the lawyer.

 "Just say it.
-Wish April 15."

-The lawyer came back saying no bail and complete sentence.
-His client had to de

-What did Mikey say to her message?
+'Wish April 15.' " What did Mikey say to her message?